 What kind of future would you like to be a part of?

-Visitors are invited to contribute to World Futures by writing and drawing their visions of the future on cards, which are then displayed as part of the installation.
+Visitors were invited to contribute to World Futures by writing and drawing their visions of the future on cards, which were then displayed as part of the installation.

-So far, over 430 King's students, staff and public have shared their thoughts and ideas, which cover themes such as inequality, the environment, education, economy, healthcare and culture.
+More than 500 King's students, staff and public shared their thoughts and ideas, which covered themes such as inequality, the environment, education, economy, healthcare and culture.
 Examples of ideas include a future in which:

-As part of World Futures, BABEL NEWS is a sound-and-vision-scape created by Dr Milena Michalski, a King's artist in the Department of War Studies, which combines abstract moving images with audio material reflecting the BBC World Service, in particular the emergence of the public voice.
+As part of World Futures, BABEL NEWS was a sound-and-vision-scape created by Dr Milena Michalski, a King's artist in the Department of War Studies, which combined abstract moving images with audio material reflecting the BBC World Service, in particular the emergence of the public voice.

 About The Arcade at Bush House

 The Arcade at Bush House, which opened in September 2017, is part of the King's Cultural Quarter, and is home to a varied programme of events, installations and exhibitions, offering a forum where students, the academic community and the public can engage with each other, as well as with artists and cultural partners.
 Also home to a welcoming café and the KCLSU Shop, The Arcade offers a direct connection with research and collaborative activity taking place across the university, and provides a new space on the Strand for conversation, reflection and engagement.

 World Futures – Change is the only constant value was presented by King’s College London in collaboration with Bogdan Frymorgen and Studio Hato.
 It was supported by the university's Culture team.